Solar Power

 3 project participants

-The AMP member communities of Napoleon, St. Marys and Waynesfield, Ohio participate in the project.
+The AMP Member communities of Napoleon, St. Marys and Waynesfield, Ohio participate in the project.

 20.74 acres